nanofuzz/nanofuzz/README.md

 # NaNofuzz
-NaNofuzz is a fast, easy-to-use automatic test suite generation tool for Typescript that integrates with a developer's VS Code workflow.
+NaNofuzz is a fast, easy-to-use automatic test suite generation tool for TypeScript that integrates with a developer's VS Code workflow.
 We like working code, and NaNofuzz is designed to be used during testing or development to more quickly reach working code nirvana.
 NaNofuzz is available in the [the VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=penrose.nanofuzz).

 ![image](https://user-images.githubusercontent.com/22134678/198139136-20a7105b-29e1-435e-8ba6-2e1b92ff3bed.png)

 Unlike some past automatic test suite generation tools, NaNofuzz takes an approach similar to fuzzing and uses an implicit oracle to detect likely errors.
-Surprisingly, this approach can quickly find many errors.
+Surprisingly, this approach can quickly find many errors and rapidly build a test suite.
 NaNofuzz draws your attention to a test if it:
  - throws a runtime exception
  - returns null, NaN, Infinity, or undefined
  - does not terminate within a configurable period of time